search icon

 Navigation & Travel Information:

 One of the most popular use cases of Location based services are the Navigation apps.
 GoogleMaps has the highest brand recall in this category.
-These applications help users find the best possible routes between two points, and deliver real traffic data notifications and weather reports so that users can plan their travel accordingly.
-While these are mostly outdoor applications, wayfinding apps can help in indoor navigation when used in a large premises such as a mall or hospital or university campus.
+These applications help users find the best possible routes and deliver real traffic data notifications and weather reports.
+This enables the users to plan their travel accordingly.

 Store & Service Locators:

-Extrapolating on the navigation use case, location-based intelligence can further benefit retail customers to quickly find the nearest store and service location.
-For example, if a customer has downloaded a retailer’s app, then they can go to the “store location” and find the nearest store based on their current location.
-With the line blurring between digital and physical retail, these apps can also be used by brick-and-mortar stores with an eCommerce functionality where they encourage customers to buy online and pickup their order from a physical store.
-It can also be used by eCommerce players where they tie-up with brands and let the customers pickup from their nearest outlet.
+With lines blurring between digital and physical retail, these apps can also be used by brick-and-mortar stores with eCommerce functionality.
+They can encourage customers to buy online and pickup their order from a physical store.
+These can also be used by ecommerce players with brands tie-ups, allowing customers to pickup from their nearest outlet.

 Proximity-based Marketing: